square-computersetup/square-computersetup.github.io/_pages/mac-druva.md

 {% include figure url="/assets/images/druva-activate.jpg" image_path="/assets/images/druva-activate.jpg" %}

-Enter your full email address (jsmith@squareup.com) and click [Continue](#login){: .btn .btn--inverse .btn--small}
+Enter your full email address and click [Continue](#login){: .btn .btn--inverse .btn--small}

 <a name="login"></a>
 {% include figure url="/assets/images/druva-login.jpg" image_path="/assets/images/druva-login.jpg" %}

-Chrome will open automatically to __cloud.druva.com__ and automatically activate your account (if you have not recently performed a Duo SSO login, you'll be prompted to do so).
+Chrome will launch and open to __cloud.druva.com__.
+This should automatically activate your account (if you have not recently performed a Duo SSO login, you'll be prompted to do so).

 When the __Open InSync?__ pop-up appears, click [Open InSync](#insync){: .btn .btn--inverse .btn--small}